MuchAdoNet/muchadonet.github.io/docs/commands.md

     .QueryAsync<(long Id, string Name)>();
 ```

-You can also read record fields by name into the properties of a DTO.
+You can also read record fields by name into the properties of a DTO (data transfer object).

 ```csharp
 record Widget(long Id, string Name, double?
 Height);